 This unit introduces the world economy, the main focus being the key features of the global economic environment.
 It advances economic concepts and allows candidates to develop their research and analytical skills.
 The core economic issues that are focused on in this Unit are trade, international payments, exchange rates and economies undergoing change.

-This unit equips the candidate with skills and knowledge necessary for the various types of tour work with inbound and outbound tour operators and coach companies.
+This unit equips the candidate with the skills and knowledge necessary for the various types of tour work with inbound and outbound tour operators and coach companies.
 It gives an insight into tour management including itinerary planning, resort representative duties and procedures, and tour guiding skills involving presentation of a live tour.